MichaelSingarayar/marathon-planner/README.md

 https://peaceful-falls-98746.herokuapp.com/

+# Contributors
+Robert Anderson
+Mike Corey
+Simon Hong
+Michael Singarayar

 ## Description
-* This app utilizes the power of The Movie Database (TMDb) to find movie recommendations taylored to your preferences.
+* This app utilizes the power of The Movie Database (TMDb) to find movie recommendations tailored to your preferences.
 * After you watch a movie you can save it in your personal movie history and mark whether or not you liked it.
 * Get started by making an account and selecting your favorite types of movies